SharedSitecore/sharedsitecore.github.io/index.md

 For now, watch Nuget for the latest releases: [https://www.nuget.org/packages?q=SharedSitecore](https://www.nuget.org/packages?q=SharedSitecore).

-Disclaimer: All content is the opinion of the authors and do not represent the views of myself, employer or anyone else.
+Disclaimer: All content is the opinion of its authors and do not represent the views of myself, employer or anyone else.

 Unless otherwise stated, all code is provided *as is*, without warranties or conditions of any kind, either express or implied, including without limitation any implied warranties or conditions of title, fitness for a particular purpose, merchantability or non-infringement.